-Youngstown State University offers baccalaureate and master’s degrees online through its eYSU platform.
+Youngstown State University offers bachelor’s and master’s degrees online through its eYSU platform.
 Online bachelor’s degree options include public health, nursing and respiratory care.
 Online master’s degree offerings include financial economics, criminal justice and engineering.

 Resources available to online students include an online job board and an online library with reference librarians available via email or over the phone.

-Youngstown State University is regionally accredited by The Higher Learning Commission (HLC).
+Youngstown State University is regionally accredited by the Higher Learning Commission (HLC).